tedbyron/website/README.md

 <!-- TODO
 - ligatures not working (missing from woff2?)
 - keyboard nav/focus ring colors
-- /pgp <code> on its own line looks different
 - headings link should be to the side but it's automatically adding the entire text
 -->